Looking for ways to refinish wood cabinets? Look no further than General Finishes Gel Stain.

 - Saturate the foam brush then get it on the surface quickly.
 Completely spread it out, then wipe it off.
 You will literally glop the gel stain onto several areas of the surface.

 - Spread the stain out to a nice even coat with a shop towel.

 - Remove the excess stain.
-Toss stained towels in bucket.
-Be sure to wipe all of your edges so you don’t accidentally leave glops of stain behind.
+Toss stained towels in the bucket.
+Be sure to wipe all of your edges so you don’t accidentally leave glops of a stain behind.

 - As you get the stain off the surface, start wiping with the grain of the wood.
 Check your surface to see if you missed anything.

-- Allow to dry for 24 hours before top coating.
+- Allow drying for 24 hours before top coating.

 General Finishes sums it up pretty well, so consider this: gel stain is the color and the top coat is the protection of that color.